-S. Country COVID-19 Relief measures to support economy, trade and industry J. Country cases nener measures to support economy, trade and mustry No. cases 1 United States of America (USA) 9,25,758 cases, 52,217 deaths The US economy has implemented a range of measures including travel restrictions, social distancing, declaration of states of emergency, closure of schools, bars and restaurants, and increased testing.
+S. Country COVID-19 Relief measures to support economy, trade and industry No. cases 1 United States of America (USA) 9,25,758 cases, 52,217 deaths The US economy has implemented a range of measures including travel restrictions, social distancing, declaration of states of emergency, closure of schools, bars and restaurants, and increased testing.
 Some of the key measures undertaken are as follows: Fiscal Measures An estimated US\$2.3 trillion (around 11% of GDP) Coronavirus Aid, Relief and Economy Security Act ("CARES Act").
-The Act includes: US\$250 billion to provide one-time tax rebates to individuals; US\$250 billion to expand unemployment benefits; US\$24 billion to provide a food safety net for the most vulnerable; US\$510 billion to prevent corporate bankruptcy by providing loans, guarantees, and backstopping Federal Reserve 13(3) program; US359 billion in forgivable Small Business Administration loans and guarantees to help small businesses that retain workers; US\$100 billion for hospitals, US\$150 billion in transfers to state and local governments US\$8.3 billion Coronavirus Preparedness and Response Supplemental Appropriations Act and US\$192 billion Families First Coronavirus Response Act.
+The Act includes: • US\$250 billion to provide one-time tax rebates to individuals; U\$\$250 billion to expand unemployment benefits; U\$\$24 billion to provide a food safety net for the most vulnerable; U\$\$510 billion to prevent corporate bankruptcy by providing loans, guarantees, and backstopping Federal Reserve 13(3) program; U\$359 billion in forgivable Small Business Administration loans and guarantees to help small businesses that retain workers; U\$\$100 billion for hospitals, U\$\$150 billion in transfers to state and local governments US\$8.3 billion Coronavirus Preparedness and Response Supplemental Appropriations Act and US\$192 billion Families First Coronavirus Response Act.
 They together provide around 1% GDP for: Virus testing; transfers to states for Medicaid funding; development of vaccines, therapeutics, and diagnostics; support for the Centers for Disease Control and Prevention responses.
 2 weeks paid sick leave; up to 3 months emergency leave for those infected (at 2/3 pay); food assistance; transfers to states to fund expanded unemployment insurance.

-• Expansion of Small Business Administration loan subsidies.
+Expansion of Small Business Administration loan subsidies.
 And (iv) US\$1.25 billion in international assistance.
 In addition, federal student loan obligations have been suspended for 60 days.